The mission system of the RAFALE has the potential to integrate a variety of current and future armaments.

 With its 10-tonne empty weight, the RAFALE is fitted with 14 hard points (13 on the RAFALE M).
 Five of them are capable of drop tanks and heavy ordnance.
 Total external load capacity is more than nine tonnes (20,000 lbs.).

-With its outstanding load-carrying capability and its advanced mission system, the RAFALE can carry out both ground strikes, as well as air-to-air attacks and interceptions during the same sortie.
+With its outstanding load-carrying capability and its advanced mission system, the RAFALE can carry out both air-to-ground strikes, as well as air-to-air attacks and interceptions during the same sortie.